About

 Reuters Photojournalism Exhibition

 Reuters employs 450 photographers, including award-winning frontline photojournalists, reporting from over 200 locations around the world, and has won six Pulitzer Prizes for photography.
-In a show specially curated for the Truth Tellers Summit by Reuters Senior editor of Wider Image and Special Projects Maye-E Wong, you will see some examples of Reuters’ remarkable recent photojournalism.
+In a show specially curated for the Truth Tellers Summit by Reuters Senior editor of Wider Image and Special Projects Maye-E Wong, 2024 summit guests saw examples of Reuters’ remarkable recent photojournalism.

 The Venue

-The Summit will take place in the Art Deco setting of the prestigious Royal Institute of British Architects in London.
+The Summit takes place in the Art Deco setting of the prestigious Royal Institute of British Architects in London.

 View on Google Maps